stats-tgeorge/docs/editing.md

 Sometimes reviews go quiet, either because a reviewer has failed to complete their review or an author has been slow to respond to a reviewer's feedback. **As the editor, we need you to prompt the author/or reviewer(s) to revisit the submission if there has been no response within 7-10 days unless there's a clear statement in the review thread that says an action is coming at a slightly later time, perhaps because a reviewer committed to a review by a certain date, or an author is making changes and says they will be done by a certain date.**

-[Whedon has functionality](https://joss.readthedocs.io/en/latest/whedon.html#reminding-reviewers-and-authors) to remind an author or review to return to a review at a certain point in the future.
+[Editorialbot has functionality](https://joss.readthedocs.io/en/latest/editorial_bot.html) to remind an author or review to return to a review at a certain point in the future.
 For example:

 ```
-@whedon remind @reviewer in five days
+@editorialbot remind @reviewer in five days
 ```

 ## Out of office